vaporsjs/vapors-wallet/README.md

 ### Secret Storage JSON Wallet

-This API allows you to decrypt and encrypt the [Secret Storage](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition) format used by *Geth* and many other wallet platforms (such as *ethers.io*).
+This API allows you to decrypt and encrypt the [Secret Storage](https://github.com/vaporyco/wiki/wiki/Web3-Secret-Storage-Definition) format used by *Gvap* and many other wallet platforms (such as *vapors.io*).

 The Secret Storage JSON Wallet format uses an algorithm called *scrypt*, which is intentionally CPU-intensive, which ensures that an attacker would need to tie up considerable resources to attempt to brute-force guess your password.
 It aslo means it may take some time (10-30 seconds) to decrypt or encrypt a wallet.
 So, these API calls use a callback to provide progress feedback as well as the opportunity to cancel the process.